Ketchina/Ketchina/README.md

 - 👋 Hi, I’m @Ketchina
 - 👀 I’m interested in learning everything data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently in Grad school
 - 💞️ I’m looking to collaborate on any project with R, SAS and Python
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like to bake bread and hiking :)